Privileged Remote Access 21.2 Available Features

 Disable recordings at the Jump Policy level.
 If this option is checked, sessions started with this Jump Policy are not recorded, even if recordings are enabled on the Configuration > Options page.
 This affects screen sharing, user recordings for Protocol Tunnel Jump, and command shell recordings.

 |License Reporting and Auditing||

 Keep track of the number of endpoint licenses used.
 You can download a zip file containing detailed information on your BeyondTrust license use.
-This file contains a list of all Jump Items (not counting uninstalled Jump Clients), daily counts for Jump Item operations and license usage, and a summary for the Secure Remote Access Appliance and its endpoint license usage and churn.
+This file contains a list of all Jump Items (not counting uninstalled Jump Clients), daily counts for Jump Item operations and license usage, and a summary for the B Series Appliance and its endpoint license usage and churn.

 |RDP Session Forensics||A setting for RDP Jump Items provides administrators with additional logging details for RDP Jump sessions.
 Users can leverage this functionality by enabling the Session Forensics setting in the RDP Jump Item properties.
 This feature captures additional session events, such as Focused Window Changed Even and Mouse Click Event.
 RDP Session Forensics enhances security by providing administrators with RDP Jump session details that previously were only supported in Jump Client sessions.|